deepbig/42Camaguru/README.md

 # Camagru

-A responsive Single Page Application(SPA) using React & Java
+A responsive Single Page Application(SPA) using React

 A Social Network Service(SNS) for sharing pictures like Instagram